satya-das/cib/README.md

 ```

 We will see `__zz_cib_export` used exactly once in generated code and that too in library glue code.
 That will tell us that the function for which it is used is the only function that will cross component boundary with it's *name*.
 All other functions cross component boundary only as function pointer.
-Since an exported funtion needs to be called by client there has to be a macro for import attribute of function.
+Since an exported function needs to be called by client there has to be a macro for import attribute of function.
 So, let's see that:

 **Macro for import function attribute**: